doc4d/docs/docs/FormObjects/properties_Object.md

 When an automatic calculation is set, it is applied to all the values found in the list box column.
 Note that the calculation does not take the shown/hidden state of list box rows into account.
 If you want to restrict a calculation to only visible rows, you must use a custom calculation.

 When **Custom** ("none" in JSON) is set, no automatic calculations are performed by 4D and you must assign the value of the variable in this area by programming.

+> You can only use [variables](Concepts/variables.md) as custom calculations.
+Other [expressions](Concepts/quick-tour.md#expressions) are not supported.

 >Automatic calculations are not supported with:
 >*	footers of columns based on formulas,